bradmartin333/FlutterSystemsTemplate/README.md

 ### Implementing C++ JSON Library
 - Download [`json.hpp`](https://github.com/nlohmann/json/releases) and put in `json_library\include`
-- Create a bridge C++ class (Don't know if that is best practice or not... new to this)
+- Create a bridge C++ class (Don't know if that is best practice or not... new to this) and `.def` file
 - Create `json_library\CMakeLists.txt`

 ### ![windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)